Special Educational Needs and Disability Mediation Standards – a joint project of the College of Mediators and Civil Mediation Council

 If you have recently completed SEND mediation training and you have also completed the supported practice element and now wish to apply for accreditation, please download the relevant form, Form 4.

 To be included in the register, you will also need to be a member of either COM or CMC.
-If you are already a member of one of these, please contact that organisation to apply for accreditation passporting, sending your completed Form 4 or 5.
+If you are already a member of one of these, please contact that organisation to apply for accreditation, sending your completed Form 4.

 If you are not already a member of COM or CMC please apply for membership of either, using the following links: